How Environment Canada Got It So Wrong on Genetically Engineered Salmon

 We can’t let that happen.

 Our concern with the approval and commercial production of genetically engineered salmon is not only about the risk to wild salmon but the precedent it sets.
-The genome of any wild species, from fish to amphibians to mammals, is now open to experimentation and the hazards to wildlife it brings.
+The aquaculture industry is now experimenting with other genetically engineered seafood including trout, tilapia, bream, shrimp and so on.

 ‘What made CRISPR so unique is that it’s easy to use, relative to other things, and made it a tool that could be adopted widely by essentially anybody with a little bit of molecular biology training.’